dvddarias/rdocker/README.md

 Just remember:
 - The user you log in with should have permissions access the `/var/run/docker.sock`.
 - It uses `ssh` to connect to the host so you should also have the the appropriate permissions.
-- There are **no dependencies on the remote host** other than: python, bash, and ssh that are already installed on most linux distributions.
+- On the remote host it uses: python, bash, and ssh but these are already installed on most linux distributions.
+- Needless to say you need `docker` installed on both computers ;).

 ##How does it work